frctl/fractal/README.md

 Fractal requires [Node.js](https://nodejs.org) v4.4.7+

+It is the intention that Fractal’s Node.js version support will track the latest Node LTS release version.

 ## Testing

 Fractal is a project that has recently evolved rapidly and organically from a proof-of-concept prototype into a more stable, mature tool.
 Because of this it's currently pretty far behind where it should be in terms of test coverage.
 Any contributions on this front would be most welcome!